-Where to Stay in Style Near Florida's Best Beaches
+Where to Stay in Style Near Florida FAVORITE Beaches

 By Terry Ward

 Best places to stay near Dr. Beach's favorite sands

 Stephen P. Leatherman – aka “Dr. Beach” – a coastal scientist based in Florida, annually announces his picks for America's Top 10 Beaches over Memorial Day Weekend.
 As in years past, Florida beaches are very likely to get recognized.

 “Florida is officially the Sunshine State, but I think it ought to be called the beach state,” Leatherman told me.
 “We have so many great beaches here in Florida, and such a great variety.”

 “We have the Atlantic Coast if you like waves - which I kind of like - and if you don’t want waves you go to the southwest, the peaceful getaway coast,” he said.
 “It has the finest whitest stretch of sand in the world.
 It’s spectacular.
 A lot of people don’t realize how big Florida is!”